-- The value of total Australian imports of consumer oriented (i.e., snack foods, breakfast cereals, meat and poultry, dairy, eggs and products, fresh fruit and vegetables, processed fruit and vegetables, fruit and vegetable juices, nuts, wine, beer, nursery products, pet food, etc.), fish, and seafood imports was US\$11.2 billion in 2019. - The United States accounted for US\$1.2 billion or 11 percent of Australia's total food related imports in 2019.
-Most of Australia's imports in these sectors are sourced from New Zealand. - Although most Australians would say that they want to buy Australian-made 'whenever possible' or 'often,' this does not translate into behavioral change in-store, as evidenced by the meteoric rise of Aldi stores in the supermarket sector. - Factors that matter most to Australian grocery buyers are high standards of food safety; location close to home; good value; convenient trading hours; and hygienically prepared food. - International suppliers of branded products remain a vital part of the industry.
-Aside from lowering prices, supermarkets have broadened their product range to attract new customers.
-For example, products previously only sold by specialist retailers are now on the shelves in the major supermarkets.
-To achieve this, companies have resorted to importing the required merchandise from international suppliers and distributors themselves.
-Consequently, imports have increased across a range of food items over the past five years.
+- The value of total Australian imports of consumer oriented (i.e., snack foods, breakfast cereals, meat and poultry, dairy, eggs and products, fresh fruit and vegetables, processed fruit and vegetables, fruit and vegetable juices, nuts, wine, beer, nursery products, pet food, etc.), fish, and seafood imports was US\$9.9 billion in 2018. - The United States accounted for US\$1.1 billion or 12 percent of Australia's total food related imports in 2018.
+The majority of Australia's imports in these sectors are sourced from New Zealand. - Although most Australians would say that they want to buy Australian-made 'whenever possible' or 'often,' this does not translate into behavioral change in-store, as evidenced by the meteoric rise of Aldi stores in the supermarket sector. - Factors that matter most to Australian grocery buyers are: high standards of food safety; location close to home; good value; convenient trading hours; and hygienically prepared food.